Dads 4 Dads · A not-for-profit initiative for separated fathers

 2026

-Foundation year.
+Year one.
 The Long Way Forward is our founding event — 50 dads, 24 hours, one cause.